oagilliam/Counter-App/README.md

-This is a solo project created for the SCrimba course.
+This is a solo project created for the Scrimba course.
 Click [here](https://simple-scrimba-counter-app.netlify.app/) to interact with this project!

 # co87a43f1b249a7541cec1411